kneazle714/T.M.R.-Diary/README.md

 # T.M.
 Riddle's Diary

 Hi there, you have found a mysterious diary.
+Feel free to write down a greeting and see what will happen.

 <img src='client/assets/readme-diary.png' width="500">